 This Cabinscape is located in the Haliburton Highlands of Ontario, an area best known for their rolling hardwood forests, pristine lakes and extensive wetlands grounded firmly on the Canadian Shield.
 From Willow cabin you are just 15-minutes from the main office/lodge at Haliburton Forest with access to their extensive trails, outdoor adventure activities, camp store and restaurant.

 Entry is by lock-box and key.
 Check in time is 3 pm.
 Check-out is 11 am.

-From early-December to mid-April this cabin is just over a 2.5 km hike-in, as the roads are not plowed and can become dangerous due to snow build up (even with a 4WD vehicle).
-As a result, we are excited to offer a snowmobile shuttling service for guests who prefer not to hike in, but do not have access to their own snowmobile/ATV.
-At an additional cost of $75/reservation, all guests and their gear will be transported to their cabin via snowmobile or ATV.
+From early-December to mid-May this cabin is just over a 2.5 km hike-in, as the roads are not plowed and can become dangerous due to snow build up (even with a 4WD vehicle).
+As a result, we are excited to offer a snowmobile/ATV shuttling service for guests who prefer not to hike in, but do not have access to their own snowmobile/ATV.
+At an additional cost of $75/reservation, guests and their gear will be transported to their cabin via snowmobile or ATV.
 Please note: the fee includes space for up to three individuals and one cargo sled of gear.
 Additional guest/gear trips may incur additional fees.

 What if I need assistance during my stay?

 We are always a phone call or text away for any questions or assistance.
 Our on-call property manager lives nearby and can be available on-site when needed.

 What should I bring?

 - Your own towels, sheets, pillows, pillow cases and blankets.
 (In response to Covid-19, we have removed ALL bedding and towels from our cabins).